ArpitM4/InstaFam/README.md

 - **Payment**: Razorpay integration
 - **Session Management**: NextAuth with custom callbacks

 ## 📊 **Current Database Relations**

 - **Users** have followers/following arrays
 - **Notifications** reference Users (recipient/sender)
 - **VaultItems** belong to Users (creators)
 - **Redemptions** link Users (fans) to VaultItems
+- **Bonuses** track monthly creator bonuses
 - **Payments** track transactions between Users

 This structure supports a full social media platform with creator monetization, fan engagement, and real-time notifications.
 - A MongoDB instance (local or cloud-based like MongoDB Atlas)
 - A PayPal account to handle payments.
 - Google & GitHub OAuth credentials for social logins.
+# 🕒 **Automated Vault Request Refunds**

+Expired vault requests (older than 30 days and still pending) are automatically refunded to users via a scheduled cron job.
+No manual action is required—refunds are processed daily to ensure user protection and system reliability.

 ### 1. Clone the Repository